jeraldconstantino/nitrate-sufficiency-monitoring-system/README.md

 </p>
 <h1 align="center">Nitrate Sufficiency Monitoring System</h1>

-The system is primarily designed for monitoring and classifying the nitrate sufficiency of an aquaponic system based on the morphological features of the lettuce.
-The software has been developed using the PyQt5 library and is integrated with a deep learning model that utilizes the [Ultralytic's YOLO algorithm](https://docs.ultralytics.com/modes/) to perform live video feed classification and segmentation tasks.
-It is deployed on a Raspberry Pi 4 Model B connected with a Raspberry Pi Camera v2 for real-world inferencing.
+The system is primarily designed for monitoring and classifying an aquaponic system's nitrate sufficiency based on the lettuce's morphological features.
+The software has been developed using the [PyQt5 library](https://pypi.org/project/PyQt5/).
+It is integrated with a deep learning model, utilizing [Ultralytic's YOLO algorithm](https://docs.ultralytics.com/modes/) to perform live video feed classification and segmentation tasks.
+The software was also deployed on a Raspberry Pi 4 Model B connected with a Raspberry Pi Camera v2 for real-world inferencing.

 ## Features
 - Incorporates a deep learning model for live feed classification and segmentation tasks.
 - Users can capture images of the lettuce, whether the detection is enabled or not.
 - Automates the operation frequency of the fish feeding device based on the model inference result.
 - Displays inference results, such as classification labels and prediction scores, aiding users in nutrient management decision-making.
-- Users can configure the fish feeding time schedule settings based on their desired schedule.
+- Users can configure the fish-feeding schedule settings based on their desired time.

 ## How to run the software
 Make sure that you have an updated version of the source code by following the instructions below.